 How to Configure Standard ACL to Secure a VTY Port

-By default, all Cisco router and switches cannot be accessed remotely via a terminal program like PuTTy and Tera Term.
-There are two methods of remote connectivity either vty connection or SSH connection.
-The SSH provides encrypted connectivity and it is recommended from Cisco for remote administration.
+All Cisco routers and switches cannot be accessed remotely via a terminal program like PuTTy and Tera Term by default.
+There are two methods of remote connectivity, either vty connection or SSH connection.
+The SSH provides encrypted connectivity, and Cisco recommends it for remote administration.

-But, If the Cisco IOS on your router does not support SSH, then we can use the vty connection.
+But, if your router’s Cisco IOS does not support SSH, we can use the vty connection.
 We can improve the security of administrative lines by restricting VTY port access.

-Filtering Telnet traffic is usually considering an extended IP ACL function because it filters a higher-level protocol.
-But, because the access-class command is used to filter incoming or outgoing Telnet/SSH sessions by source address, so a standard ACL can be used.
+Filtering Telnet traffic is usually considered an extended IP ACL function because it filters a higher-level protocol.
+However, a standard ACL can be used because the access-class command filters incoming or outgoing Telnet/SSH sessions by source address.
 The access-class command syntax is the following:

 Router(config-line)# access-class <access-list-number> { in |out }

-The parameter “in” restricts incoming connections and the parameter “out” restricts outgoing connection between the addresses in the access list and the Cisco device We can allow a range of addresses or also specific hosts.
+The parameter “in” restricts incoming connections, and “out” restricts outgoing connections between the addresses in the access list and the Cisco device.
+We can allow a range of addresses or specific hosts.

-The below example allows a range of addresses to access VTY lines 0-4 to router3.
-The network 192.168.1.0 is permitted in the ACL to access VTY lines 0-4 and deny all other networks for accessing VTY port.
+The example below allows a range of addresses to access VTY lines 0-4 to router 3.
+Network 192.168.1.0 is permitted in the ACL to access VTY lines 0-4, and all other networks are denied access to the VTY port.

 Verifying a Standard ACL used to secure a VTY Port

-After configuring and applying ACL to VTY lines, it is important to verify that it is working as expected.
+After configuring and applying ACL to VTY lines, verifying it is working as expected is important.
 The figure below shows a computer attempting to access R3 using telnet.
 Access list 2 has been configured on the VTY lines on R3.
-PC0 cannot access R3 but the attempt of PC1 is successfully accessed the R3.
+PC0 cannot access R3, but the attempt of PC1 successfully accessed the R3.

-This is the expected result as we configured.
-We can also use the show access-lists command after the telnet attempts by PC0 and PC1.
-The ACL statistics will show the match in the permit line and deny line.
+This is the expected result as we configured it.
+We can also use the show access-lists command after PC0 and PC1’s telnet attempts.
+The ACL statistics will show the match between the permit and deny lines.